rudolphreti/BewerbungMaster/README.md

 ## Usage

-1. Provide job data in the `data.json` file located in the `wwwroot` directory.
+1. Provide job data in the `data.json` file located in the `wwwroot/default` directory.
 Include the following information for each job application:
    - Id
    - URL
    - Position